 The first is a fund to cover the risk of the trading subsidiary not being able to repay its start up loan, currently £100,000.
 The loan facility allows for a maximum amount of £200,000 and a balance of £200,422 was retained at 31 March 2014 in the Business Designated Fund.
 The second fund, the Building Repair Fund, was established by the Finance Committee in February 2012 to provide for the long term repair and renewal costs of the building up until the termination of the lease.
 The balance at 31 March 2014 was £222,924 after a transfer of £80,000 was made from the General Fund.
 It is planned that payments will continue to be made regularly from the core budget into the Building Repair Fund.
-The final designated fund is an asset fund of £2.13 million against which depreciation of the lease.
+The final designated fund is an asset fund of £2.13 million against which depreciation of the leasehold at 41 Portland Place / 8 Weymouth Mews is charged over the remaining term of the lease.